Victoria Peak is one of the most popular tourist destinations in Hong Kong, attracting 7 million visitors annually.

 The upward journey towards the Victoria Peak starts from the lowest station called Garden Road Lower Terminus.

-The Tram passes by four not-so-important stations before it reaches the Upper Terminus on Victoria Peak.
+The Tram passes by four not-so-important stations before it reaches the Upper Terminus on Victoria Peak (also known as Peak Tower Station)

 All tourists get down at the Upper Terminus.